Self-Supervised Goal-Reaching Results in Multi-Agent Cooperation and Exploration: Multi-Agent RL as Goal-Reaching

-We now define the multi-agent goal-reaching problem, building on the Dec-POMDP formalism from prior work \cite{dec_pomdp, ippo, spd, lagma} and the GCRL framework \cite{kaelbling1993learning, newell1959report, ghosh2019learning}.
+We now define the multi-agent goal-reaching problem, building on the Dec-POMDP formalism from prior work \citep{dec_pomdp, ippo, spd, lagma} and the GCRL framework \citep{kaelbling1993learning, newell1959report, ghosh2019learning}.
 Whereas the Dec-POMDP is typically defined in terms of a reward function, we will omit the rewards and instead include a space of goals.

 We start by introducing the goals.
 Let $\gG$ be a space of goals and let $m_g^{(1:N)}: \gO^{(1:N)} \rightarrow \gG$ be a mapping from the observation space of all agents to the collective goal space.
-Goals are defined in this way because the objective is typically not to reach a particular state, but rather to reach {\it any} state that satisfies a desired property (e.g., any state where the agents have successfully shot a basketball into a hoop).
+Goals are defined in this way because the objective is typically not to reach a particular state, but rather to reach {\it any} state that satisfies a desired property (e.g., any of the many possible states where the agents have successfully shot a basketball into a hoop).
 Let $p_g(g)$ denote the distribution over goals used for data collection and evaluation.
 Many of our experiments will use $p_g(g) = \delta(g = g^*)$, a Dirac distribution at one particular goal of interest (e.g., when all opponents have been defeated).
-Crucially, this choice of goal distribution eliminates the need to pre-define or adapt a goal curriculum, as done in prior work \cite{cmae, maser, lagma}.
+Crucially, this choice of goal distribution eliminates the need to pre-define or adapt a goal curriculum, as done in prior work \citep{cmae, maser, lagma}.

-We command the agents to reach an element of the goal space and consider the objective achieved if the agents occupy a state that corresponds to the goal.
-As in the GCRL framework, the optimization objective is to maximize the probability of reaching the goal state, where the goal is a function of observations $m_{g}^{(1:N)}(o^{(1:N)}) = g$.
-Note that such mappings from full observations to relevant subsets of the observation for the goal are standard in problem settings from various prior works \cite{lin2019reinforcement, jaxgcrl, cmae}.
-We explore relaxing this setting within \cref{sec:spec_of_mg}.
+As in the GCRL framework, the optimization objective is to maximize the probability of reaching the commanded goal, where the goal is a function of {\it all} observations $g_t = m_{g}^{(1:N)}(o_t^{(1:N)})$.
+Note that such mappings from full observations to relevant subsets of the observation for the goal are standard in problem settings from various prior works \citep{lin2019reinforcement, jaxgcrl, cmae}.
+We show how our method is not overly sensitive to relaxing the need for $m_g$ in \cref{sec:spec_of_mg}.
+We also discuss how many realistic MARL tasks meaningfully define goals in \cref{sec:meaningful_goals}.

+We distinguish between a \textit{commanded} goal $g \in \gG$ and \textit{achieved} goal $g_t \in \gG$ as follows: a commanded goal is a desired goal space element that {\it conditions} a policy, while an achieved goal is where the agents currently are in the goal-space.
+The policy should eventually learn to reach $g_t = g$: the achieved goal should match the commanded goal.

 To cast the goal-reaching setting as a reinforcement learning problem, we define the reward as